Fuel System

 seat.

-Gas tanks can be made crash proof (fuel cells used in race cars are designed not to explode) but profit margins often win over safety.
+Gas tanks can be made crash proof (fuel cells used in race cars are designed not to explode) but making money often wins over safety.
+Manufactures only do safety because they have to (laws).

 Typical fuel tank